 If you live in what’s known as a title-holding state, the title of your vehicle will be issued to the registered owner or operator.
 This holds true regardless of if a lien holder is present.

 Your lien holder will receive a document that explains how they’re connected to the loan.
 However, you’ll be in possession of the title itself.
-Currency, there are nine title-holding states including:
+Currently, there are nine title-holding states including:

 - New York